Fidelity Active Trader Pro vs Thinkorswim in 2026

 Thinkorswim vs. Active Trader Pro Order Entry

-Both platforms let you enter orders in different ways, such as by right-clicking on a chart or using buttons like “sell bid” or “buy ask.”
-However, each has a different main order entry system.
-Active Trader Pro uses a simple, classic order form where you fill out each part line by line.
-Thinkorswim has a more complex, detailed order entry system called Active Trader (which is different from Fidelity’s Active Trader Pro).
+Both platforms offer multiple ways of entering orders including by right-clicking on a chart or using customized buttons such as sell bid or buy ask.
+However, each platform’s main order entry system is completely different.
+Active Trader Pro features a simplified, classic-looking type of order entry system with order tickets that you fill in line by line.
+Thinkorswim features a complex, intimidating-looking type of order entry system called Active Trader (not to be confused with Fidelity’s Active Trader Pro).

-Thinkorswim’s Active Trader order entry system uses a ladder format with a price column in the middle, showing bid sizes on the left and ask sizes on the right.
-You can quickly place orders by clicking on the bid or ask price you want.
+Thinkorswim’s active trader order entry system is a streaming ladder-based system that displays a price column in the middle, a column on the left that shows the cumulative bid sizes at each price level, and a column on the right that shows the cumulative ask sizes at each price level.
+You can quickly enter orders by clicking on the bid or ask price level that you wish to execute your order at.

 Active Trader Pro vs TOS

-For beginners, Active Trader Pro is much easier to learn for order entry.
-For advanced traders, thinkorswim’s system is very powerful and can give you a big speed advantage once you get used to it.
+For beginners, Active Trader Pro will be much easier to learn the order entry system.
+For advanced traders, thinkorswim’s active trader order system is incredibly powerful and will provide a massive speed advantage once mastered.

 Thinkorswim vs Active Trader Pro